bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 ```

+### Async Tips

+- Always use `async Task<T>` or `async Task` for async methods
+- Accept `CancellationToken` in all async APIs, which enables cooperative cancellation
+- Pass `CancellationToken` down call chain
+- Avoid `async void` (except event handlers)
+- Use `ConfigureAwait(false)` to avoid capturing context (library code, non-UI), known as a continuation.
+- Never block on async code (`.Result`, `.Wait()`), which causes deadlocks
+- Prefer `ValueTask<T>` for high-frequency, allocation-sensitive paths
+- Use `Task.WhenAll` for parallelism, not `Task.WaitAll`
+- Return completed tasks for sync paths: `Task.CompletedTask`, `Task.FromResult(value)`
+- Avoid fire-and-forget unless handled (log, observe exceptions), i.e. starting a `Task` without awaiting or tracking it
+  - If the `Task` fails, exceptions are unobserved (can crash process or be lost)
+  - No way to know if/when the work completed or failed
+  - Always log, observe, or attach a continuation to handle errors

 ### MediatR

 MediatR is a .NET library that implements the Mediator pattern.
 It acts as an in-process messaging framework that decouples components by providing a simple way to publish commands, queries, and notifications without having direct dependencies between classes.